Jutho/TensorOperations.jl/README.md

   Returns the single element of a tensor-like object with zero dimensions, i.e. if `numind(C)==0`.

-In summary, to add support for a user-defined tensor-like type, the functions in the files `aux/stridedarray.jl` and `implementation/stridedarray.jl` should be reimplemented.
+In summary, to add support for a user-defined tensor-like type, the functions in the files `auxiliary/stridedarray.jl` and `implementation/stridedarray.jl` should be reimplemented.
 This should be rather straightforwarded if the type just wraps multidimensional data with a strided storage in memory.

 ## Planned features

-The following features seem like interesting additions to the `TensorOperations.jl` package, and might therefore appear in the future (not necessarily in this order).
+The following features seem like interesting additions to the `TensorOperations.jl` package, and might therefore appear in the future.

-- Functionality to contract a large set of tensors, also called a tensor network, including a method to optimize over the contraction order along the lines of [arXiv:1304.6112v6](http://arxiv.org/abs/1304.6112v6).
 - Implementation of a tensor contraction implementation that can immediately call the BLAS microkernels to act on small blocks of the arrays which are permuted into fixed size buffers.
+Or rather, possibility to use some of the recent efforts in this direction as backend (e.g. [TBLIS](https://github.com/devinamatthews/tblis), [HPTT](https://github.com/springer13/hptt) and [TCL](https://github.com/springer13/tcl)).
 - Implementation of a `@rawindex` macro that translates an expression with index notation directly into a raw set of nested loops.
 While loosing the advantage of cache-friendlyness for large arrays, this can be advantageous for smaller arrays.
 In addition, this would allow for more general expressions where functions of array entries are computed without having to allocate a temporary array, or where three or more dimensions are simultaneously summed over.